Protecting Palestinians a moral imperative, Pentagon chief tells Israeli counterpart | Politics

 Protecting Palestinians a moral imperative, Pentagon chief tells Israeli counterpart

-"In Gaza today, the number of civilian casualties is far too high and the amount of humanitarian aid is far too low," Austin said at the start of the meeting with Israel Defense Minister Yoav Gallant at the Pentagon.
-"Gaza is suffering a humanitarian catastrophe," Austin added.
+"In Gaza today, the number of civilian casualties is far too high and the amount of humanitarian aid is far too low," Austin said.
+"Gaza is suffering a humanitarian catastrophe and the situation is getting even worse," Austin said, using more forceful language than he has in the past on the crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)